FrancoLiberali/cql/docs/cql/logger.rst

 Zap logger
 ------------------------------

-badaas-orm provides the possibility to use `zap <https://github.com/uber-go/zap>`_ as logger.
+cql provides the possibility to use `zap <https://github.com/uber-go/zap>`_ as logger.
 For this, there is a package called `gormzap`.
 The information displayed by the zap logger will be the same as if we were using the default logger but in a structured form, with the following information: